cashubtc/nuts/XX.md

 ```
 total_funding_token_amount
  =
    c             # the 'nominal' value of Charlie's 'commitment outputs'
    + a           # the 'nominal' value of Alice's 'commitment outputs'
    + stage1fees  # the fees taken by the mint in this swap
 ```

 where `c = balance + stage2fees_for_charlie`
 and   `a = alices_final_balance + stage2fees_for_alice`
+take account of the fees that are paid by each party in the second stage.

-...
-TODO: should we recommend that the first payment be for zero sats, to allow the channel to be instantly closed by Charlie if he is unable to provide service now.
-Typically, therefore, Alice will provide two payments immediately the at the start, one with zero sats and another with the first 'real' payment ...
+_...
+TODO: maybe we should recommend that the first payment be for zero sats, to allow the channel to be instantly closed by Charlie if he is unable to provide service now.
+Typically, therefore, Alice will provide two payments immediately the at the start, one with zero sats and another with the first 'real' payment ..._

-# Deterministic secrets, nonces, and blinding factors
+# Deterministic outputs: secrets, nonces, and blinding factors

 The deterministic outputs are created in one of three contexts:
  - `context = "funding"` for creating the funding token, where each secret is 2-of-2 P2PK